 Our Procurement team is at the heart of how the Partnership operates as a business.
 We dedicate ourselves to achieving the best possible value:

-We’re a team of 65 talented Partners, representing a diverse range of backgrounds and ways of thinking, and collectively, we are responsible for a spend of over £1.4bn each year on Goods or services Not For Retail (GNFR).
+Our procurement team consists of 65 talented Partners, all representing a diverse range of backgrounds and ways of thinking, and collectively, we are responsible for a spend of over £1.4bn each year on Goods or services Not For Retail (GNFR).